Huis Ten Bosch ハウステンボス

 Huis Ten Bosch, or “House in the Forest,” was built in March 1992 to commemorate the long and rich history between Japan and the Netherlands.

-Arriving at Huis Ten Bosch' shores, you are transported into a world of windmills and tulips, life-size replicas of Dutch buildings and breathtaking illuminations.
+Arriving at Huis Ten Bosch's shores, you are transported into a world of windmills and tulips, life-size replicas of Dutch buildings and breathtaking illuminations.
 There is much to explore, with playgrounds, shops, theaters, and restaurants lining the streets.
 For a one-of-a-kind experience, take a boat tour, reminiscent of journeys you can make in Amsterdam, along the park's canals.

 With millions of LEDs illuminating Huis Ten Bosch from roughly February to May, the resort comes alive after dark.
-From the sonic wizardry of projection mapping to award-winning light displays, be dazzled by splurges of color.
+From the wizardry of projection mapping to award-winning light displays, be dazzled by splurges of color.

 While it's possible to see most of the park's main attractions within a day, consider staying at an in-house hotel to both save time and savor the local atmosphere.
 Ranging from European-style accommodations to lakeside villas to a lodging staffed only by robots, there are accommodations options for everyone.